jjs0sbw/smp/README.md

 The LTCUW Web Application is similar to the CDCUW web application except the system objects are clustered in the lower triangular area of the matrix.

+#### Upper Triangular Cluster - Uniform Weights -- UTCUW Web Application

+The UTCUW Web Application is similar to the CDCUW web application except the system objects are clustered in the lower triangular area of the matrix.

+#### Project Objectives

+The six listed structural modeling components have been selected to support the general objective of producing well-defined and well-documented abstract relation types.
+Abstract relation types have been developed over a period of years.
+The content and characteristics of an abstract relation type are detailed in the Basic Structural Modeling Project which is listed as the https://github.com/jjs0sbw/bsmp GitHub repository.

+The natural language structural relationship is transformed into a mathematical relation using process rules that are properly aligned with the system domain of interest.
+These six individual web applications are designed to clearly demonstrate these processes on domain types and that contain systems with different semantics and structural forms.